 Age Of The Domain

 This is one of those small ranking factors that you shouldn’t stress out about too much.
-You can check out Matt Cutts’ video on the subject if you are unsure about how big of a deal is building your presence on a seasoned domain.
+You can check out Matt Cutts’ video on the subject if you are unsure about how big of a deal is to build your presence in a seasoned domain.

-As you can see, there will be a very small difference between a website that is a couple of months old and a website that is a 12 months old so there is no need to invest in a seasoned domain name for SEO purposes.
+As you can see, there will be a very small difference between a website that is a couple of months old and a website that is 12 months old so there is no need to invest in a seasoned domain name for SEO purposes.

 Your bounce rate is the number of people who leave your website after only viewing one page.
 The higher your bounce rate, the more you give off the impression of being a bad result.